maxisam/ngx-clipboard/README.md

 To make more sense with the future versioning scheme of Angular, the directive selector is now rename to **ngxClipboard**

-## Other packages

--   [ngx-progressive-image-loader](https://github.com/maxisam/ngx-progressive-image-loader): it can lazy load img/picture, prevent reflow and seo friendly.

 ## Dependencies

 -   If you need to use it on 2.x, please use version 7.x.x.